-Maintaining the beauty of wood floors is essential, especially in a bustling city like Chicago where your floors face unique challenges.
-Whether you are a homeowner or renter, making sure your wood floors last for years involves understanding what not to do.
-Let’s explore some common mistakes that can lead to damage and how to avoid them.
+Maintaining the beauty of wood floors is essential, especially in a vibrant city like Chicago, where they face unique challenges.
+Whether you own your home or rent, preserving your wood floors for years to come requires knowing what not to do.
+Understanding and avoiding common mistakes is key to preventing damage and ensuring longevity.

 1. Skipping the Sweep